Shallow (Lady Gaga and Bradley Cooper song)

 "Shallow" is a song performed by American singer Lady Gaga and American actor and filmmaker Bradley Cooper.
 It was released through Interscope Records on September 27, 2018, as the lead single from the soundtrack to the 2018 musical romantic drama film A Star Is Born.
 "Shallow" was written by Gaga with Mark Ronson, Anthony Rossomando and Andrew Wyatt, and produced by Gaga with Benjamin Rice.
 The song is heard three times in the film, most prominently during a sequence when Cooper's character Jackson Maine invites Gaga's character Ally to perform it onstage with him.
 The scene was filmed in front of a live audience at the Greek Theater in Los Angeles.

 "Shallow" is a pivotal moment in A Star Is Born, since it speaks about Ally and Jackson's conversations.
 Gaga wrote it from Ally's point of view with the self-aware lyrics asking each other if they are content being who they are.
 It is a power ballad that blends rock, country and folk-pop, finding Gaga and Cooper trading verses and gradually moves towards the climactic final chorus with a vocal run by Gaga.
 The recording is interspersed with the sound of audience noise and applause.
 Gaga premiered it on DJ Zane Lowe's Beats 1 radio show while giving an interview about the film.
 An accompanying music video was also released, showing both Gaga's and Cooper's characters singing "Shallow" together onstage, interspersed with scenes from A Star Is Born.

 "Shallow" received universal acclaim from music critics, who commended Gaga's vocals, the dramatic composition and the songwriting.
-Commercially, the song topped the charts in more than twenty countries, including the United States and United Kingdom, and reached the top ten elsewhere.
-It earned multiple diamond certifications in countries like Australia, France, New Zealand, Poland, and Brazil, and also became the best-selling song of the 2019 calendar year in Croatia, Hungary and Switzerland.
+Commercially, the song topped the charts in more than twenty countries, and earned diamond certifications in Australia, Brazil, France, New Zealand, Poland.
+It also became the best-selling song of the 2019 calendar year in Croatia, Hungary, and Switzerland, and sold 10.2 million copies that year globally.
 The song won numerous accolades, including the Academy Award for Best Original Song, the BAFTA Award for Best Film Music, the Golden Globe Award for Best Original Song and the Critics' Choice Movie Award for Best Song.
 Nominated for Record of the Year and Song of the Year at the 61st Annual Grammy Awards, it won for Best Pop Duo/Group Performance and Best Song Written for Visual Media.
 It is one of the most streamed songs on Spotify, one of the best selling singles of all time, and is widely considered to be one of the best film songs of all time.
 Gaga has performed "Shallow" live at her concerts and award ceremonies, including the 91st Academy Awards, where Cooper accompanied her.